Nutgrass (Nut Sedge) in Canberra Lawns: How I Identify, Prevent, and Control It

 DIY or call The Lawn Firm?

-You can lift a few plants if you take the tubers with them.
-For bigger outbreaks, a planned sequence wins, drainage fixes, aeration, targeted control, and recovery.
+If you are confident in your gardening ability, you can lift a few plants if you take the tubers with them.
+For bigger outbreaks, selective spraying is the best way to get nutgrass under control.
+A planned sequence wins: drainage fixes, aeration, targeted control, and recovery.
 I set the plan and do the hard work so the lawn thickens and nutgrass loses ground.

 Make nutgrass a non-issue.
 Let The Lawn Firm represent your lawn.